ChemCryst/crystals/newdocs/interface/menus.rst

 |br|\
 In CRYSTALS it is not necessary to refine all the parameters all the time.
-If, in a disordered structure, a substantial part of the model is well behaved, the partially refined atoms may be left out of the computations until the disorder is sorted out, after which they can be included again for the final refinement.
+If, in a disordered structure, a substantial part of the model is well behaved, the partially refined atoms may be kept fixed until the disorder is sorted out, after which they can be included again for the final refinement.
 |br|\
 For well behaved structures, the normal procedure is full matrix on everything.
 The GUIDE